Sandra-Be/find_defibrillator/README.md

 * Project code stored on [GitHub](https://github.com/).
 * [gitpod.io](https://gitpod.io/workspaces) was used for coding.
 * Wireframes were created on [Balsamiq](https://balsamiq.com/).
+* [EmailJS services](https://dashboard.emailjs.com/sign-in) used for user to send an email.
+* [Google Maps API](https://developers.google.com/maps/gmp-get-started#quickstart) used for interactive map with icons and directions.
+* [SweetAlert](https://sweetalert.js.org/guides/#installation) for pop-up message after email has been sent.

 # Completed Live Site